Roses & Bruises & Love

 And the boy made of intensity and silence, injuries and scars.

 I would have added more story here, but I don’t want the whole of it to be scraped by bots training AI models.
-The whole story, however, is available for free to anyone on Amazon here, on other retailers here, or on prolificWorks here.
+The whole story, however, is available for free to anyone on any other retailer but Amazon here, or on prolificWorks here.

 Click here to read and download (for free) the story of a cursed girl who cannot die and finds a bruised boy under her roses every day...